William Blumberg

 William Blumberg (born January 26, 1998) is a former American professional tennis player.
-He has a career-high ATP doubles ranking of world No. 74 achieved on 12 September 2022.
-He has a career-high singles ranking of No. 438 reached on 18 February 2019.
+He has a career-high ATP doubles ranking of world No. 74 achieved on September 12, 2022 and a career-high singles ranking of No. 438 reached on February 18, 2019.

 Early life, Juniors and College

 William's parents are Amy and David Blumberg.
 Blumberg identifies as Catholic, like his mother, while his father is Jewish.
 The family often has Jewish food during holidays.

 Blumberg has two brothers.
 He attended Greenwich High School in Greenwich, Connecticut.
 As a senior at Greenwich, he went undefeated and did not lose a set all season.
 In 2016, he won the Class LL state invitational title, dropping only 3 games across the whole tournament.

 During his junior career, he played at each of the four Grand Slam junior tournaments.
 He reached the final in the boys' doubles at the 2015 French Open partnering fellow American Tommy Paul.

 Blumberg was the nation's top recruit for the class of 2016.
 After going 26–2 during his first season at North Carolina, Blumberg was named ACC Freshman of the Year, first-team all-ACC, and ITA Men's Tennis Rookie of the Year.
 He was also named the Most Outstanding Player at the 2017 NCAA tournament.
 In May 2021, he became the first 10-time All-America in ITA history, winning the honor in both singles and doubles in 2017, 2018, 2019, 2020 and 2021.